ashish-upadhyay246/ImageGeneration_withAnalysis/README.md

 2. **Start the Flask backend:**

-    Go into the flask_app directory and run the Flask app first.
+    Go into the 'flask_app' directory and run the Flask app first.

     ```bash
     python flask_app.py